AI-Cultural-Heritage-Lab/l3_manual/README.md

 - New institutional partnerships;
 - Changes to shared policies or protocols;
 - The creation or reorganization of pillars;
-- Allocation of shared resources;
+- Grant opportunities and/or the allocation of shared resources;
 - Adoption of major technical platforms;
 - Lab-wide events or publications; and
 - Public statements made in the name of the Lab.

 These decisions should usually be discussed in a general meeting or through another process that gives affected members an opportunity to contribute.

-Not every decision will be made by consensus.
-The person responsible for the final decision should be clear, and the reasoning should be communicated when the decision materially affects other people’s work.
+Not every decision will be made by consensus, but in general, Todd will work closely with the Leadership team for all major decisions.

 #### Pillar Decisions
 Pillars are working groups organized around shared methods, research problems, or areas of activity.
 They allow us to collaborate more specifically to coordinate work across multiple projects.